Motivations for Owning a Business

 Entrepreneurship is the path not taken by many people during their working career.
 However, for those with the proper motivation, skill set, knowledge, and experience it is a path that can result in a life of opportunity, freedom, and financial reward.

 Gregory Kovsky of IBA (www.ibainc.com), the Pacific Northwest’s premier business brokerage firm since 1975, is available as an information resource to the media, business brokerage, and mergers & acquisitions community on subjects relevant to the purchase & sale of privately held companies and family owned businesses.
 IBA is recognized as one of the best business brokerage firms in the nation based on its long track record of successfully negotiating “win-win” business sale transactions in environments of full disclosure employing “best practices”.
-Mr. Kovsky can be contacted directly at (425) 454-3052 or .
+Mr. Kovsky can be contacted directly at (425) 454-3052 or email@example.com.